Top 3 Tricks to Manage Excel Workbook Connections Effectively!

 What Is Data Connection In Excel?

-Data of any Excel workbook can only be bring from different locations.
-Firstly, either the data is directly stored in your Excel workbook.
-Or secondly it may be saved in the external data source, like a database, an OLAP (Online Analytical Processing cube) or text file.
+Data in any Excel workbook can only be brought from different locations.
+Firstly, the data is directly stored in your Excel workbook.
+Secondly, it may be saved in an external data source, like a database, an OLAP (Online Analytical Processing cube), or a text file.

-Using the data connection in Excel, external data sources are well connected with Excel workbook.
-Basically this data connection in Excel contains set of information about how to log in, query, locate, and perfectly access the external data source.
+Using the data connection in Excel, external data sources are well connected with the Excel workbook.
+This data connection in Excel contains a set of information about how to log in, query, locate, and perfectly access the external data source.

-After connecting your excel workbook with external data source.
-One can easily use the refresh option to extract the updated data from their workbook.
-Using this way, user can get the most updated version of their data including the changes made in the data since it was last refreshed.
+After connecting your Excel workbook with an external data source, you can easily use the refresh option to extract the updated data from your workbook.
+This way, you can get the most updated version of your data, including the changes made since it was last refreshed.

-Well the Connection information can be stored in a connection file or in the workbook like Universal Data Connection (UDC) file (.udcx) or Office Data Connection (ODC) file (.odc)
+Well, the Connection information can be stored in a connection file or the workbook, like Universal Data Connection (UDC) file (.udcx) or Office Data Connection (ODC) file (.odc)

-These connection files are very useful to share connections on regular basis also to facilitate data source administration.
+These connection files are very useful to share connections regularly, also to facilitate data source administration.

-If you are using the connection file for connecting with the data source.
-Then in that case Excel will copies down the connection details from the connection file into your Excel workbook.
+If you are using the connection file to connect to the data source.
+Then, in that case, Excel will copy down the connection details from the connection file into your Excel workbook.

 Different Ways To Perform Excel Workbook Connections